priykumar/studyMaterial/kubernetes/README.md

 ## 🌐 K8S API
 > The heart of Kubernetes - Everything flows through the API!

 Every operation, communication, and state change happens through this unified interface.
-There are sevral ways to interact with K8S APIs - kubectl, client-library tools, HTTP curl, Helm
+There are several ways to interact with K8S APIs - kubectl, client-library tools, HTTP curl, Helm

 ```👤 You → 🛠️ kubectl/CLI → 🚪 API Server → 📚 etcd + ⚙️ controllers/workers```